NSS-Data-Analytics-Cohort-2/NSS-Data-Analytics-Cohort-2.github.io/README.md

 ```
 * Then, make changes as needed.
 You should be able to go to `http://localhost:8000/` in your browser!
-As you make changes in the code, refresh your browser to see them committed.
+As you make changes in the code, _perform a hard refresh and empty cache_ your browser to see them committed.

 ### Updating Profile Content
 All user profile info is stored in Google Drive.